From coins to cards to apps – loyalty in business takes on a new form

 As LoyaltyPlus explains, digitalisation has enabled businesses to personalise their offerings to customers, to bring the customer into the process and empower them to take ownership of engagement with their brand of choice.

 “We are now in the fourth industrial revolution and customer engagement or relationship management has had to keep up with consumer demand.
-We are excited to witness the growth and development (and innovation) that has been applied to retail and trade today,” van der Westhuizen concludes.
+We are excited to witness the growth and development (and innovation) that has been applied to retail and trade today,” said van der Westhuizen concludes.

 BUSINESS REPORT ONLINE